zlenner/fix-azaad-vote/README.md

 One of the ideas is to have a Google Sheets/Airtable iframe instead of the table on the right that lets authenticated users easily edit and correct errors without having to leave the wesite.

 We have **_VERY_** little time until February 8th.
 Submit a PR directly or reach out to me on @clynergy if you can build this.

+## How to run

+1. Clone the repo
+2. Navigate to the `frontend` directory.
+3. Run `npm install` to install the dependencies.
+4. Run `npm run dev` to start the development server.